hCaptcha/react-native-hcaptcha/README.md

 See [Example.App.js](./Example.App.js) example in repo for a fully worked example implementation.

-In particular, note the following special message strings that will be returned via onMessage:
+In particular, note the following special message strings that can be returned via onMessage:

 | name | purpose |
 | --- | --- |